 C. The Importance of Democratic Accountability

-Our democracy is dependent on elected representatives’ ability to perform the central duties of their office with discretion.
-Although it has largely been behind the scenes, prosecutors have been able to use their discretion at various stages of litigation to ensure that laws faithfully executed, not just robotically so.
-Handicapping the Executive Branches discretion and allowing the Judicial Branch to interfere with the entry of any nolle prosequi outside of constitutional justifications or instances of corruption is a violation of separation of powers and threatens the quintessential balance of power our criminal justice system depends on.
-Taking discretion away from locally elected prosecutors also harms every voter who might wish to see the nolle prosequi used more or less often.
+American democracy is dependent on elected representatives’ ability to perform the central duties of their office with discretion.
+Although largely behind the scenes [RB 14.1], prosecutors have been able to use their discretion at various stages of litigation to ensure that laws are [RB 14.1] faithfully executed, not just robotically so.
+Handicapping the executive branch’s [BBS 7.4] discretion and allowing the judicial branch to interfere with the entry of any nolle prosequi outside of constitutional justifications or instances of corruption is a violation of separation of powers and threatens the quintessential balance of power our criminal justice system depends on.
+Taking discretion away from locally-elected [BBS 2.5.1] prosecutors also harms every voter who might wish to see the nolle prosequi used more or less often.

 Imposing arbitrary judicial limits on prosecutorial discretion to enter a nolle prosequi not only harms the system at large, but individual defendants as well.
 Our country currently faces a mass incarceration crisis which many prosecutors are attempting to fix.
 Taking discretion away from prosecutors will cause many defendants to be charged even if the general populace is against such an action.